aileen-byte/Team14/personal statements/Jeshmeera.md

 I also implemented the relevant code in the top-level module.
 Most notably, in the top-level module, we used the provided mux2 to select between the sequential address and the branch target based on PCsrc, and we (co-author Aileen) implemented this directly in the top.
 This was a purposeful design choice we made to simplify the design and avoid creating an unnecessary additional module.

+### Testing

+I also created simple testbenches for each module to verify their basic functionality and ensure that every component behaved correctly before integration into the full processor.
+This was something we conciously aimed to do with most modules to minimise future sources of error.

 ## Pipeline Registers

 ## Hazard Unit